pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Step 4: You open another Terminal Window Tab Pane for Chat

+Inside of a second Pane,
-You tell our Code to chat with you
+you tell our Code to find the Turtles in your Drawing Pane and chat with you about them

     python3 turtling.py -i

-First up, it'll tell you something like
+First up, our Code will tell you something like
 > BYO Turtling·Py 2025.2.15<br>
 > Chatting with you, till you say:  bye<br>